|In Memory of|

 first followed his father to work as a postman in Bromsgrove1 but, when he was 20, he enlisted with the Royal Marine Artillery.
 Unfortunately, for some reason, he was

 Walter was 53 when War started in August 1914, far older that the age group that was expected to enlist.
-Nevertheless, probably early in 1916, he was able to enlist with the
+Nevertheless, in October 1915, he was able to enlist with the

 The Kings Own Yorkshire Light Infantry to join its 1st (Reserve) Garrison Battalion when it was formed at Newcastle-upon-Tyne in February, 19167.
 This Battalion provided support